A Haitian Mother’s Plea: Don’t Bring Back the Army

 Authorities of Haiti, I beg you, please don’t bring back the army.
 Not while so many children are dying from hunger, cholera, and neglect.Don’t remobilize the kaki caskets of the FADH.
 These caskets have stained our soil with blood, shame, and abuse.
 Don’t divert our meager funds to train our new killers.
 Don’t budget money for uniforms and ammunition to fight an imaginary enemy when our people are dying of real starvation.

 Authorities of my country, for too long, you’ve enjoyed impunity as you’ve ignored the common good for the pursuit of your own selfish aspirations for wealth and power.
 Presidents leave office owning fabuluous mansions, while our children are walking the streets naked, their bellies swollen with worms.Senators legally command 100,000 dollars US annually, but won’t enact a minimum wage higher than 5 dollars a day.One Congressman recounted his rags to riches stories of how he has come to acquire cars, money, and influence, while the vast majority of our people are left in wretched poverty.
 Enough, already! “ Leta pa chwal Papa!”

 An army may secure your positions of authority, but it may also undermine it.
 We have had enough coups and Presidents-for-Life to know this.
 Real security and real stability can only be attained when there are no more tents and huts alongside the mansions built from the spoils of your office.
 An army will accomplish nothing for us.
 Don’t lie to us and say that our nation was founded by an army.
 Our nation was founded by armed and unarmed men and women: mothers, fathers, and children who took on the responsibility of defending their lives against a barbaric government.More than 150,000 of them died.
-Haitian independence was not won by the army.
-It was won by the Haitian people.
+Haitian independence was won by an army of the Haitian people.